Andrew Seliskar: 2020 US Olympic Trials

 In June 2021, Seliskar qualified for the 2020 Olympic Games by placing 4th with a 1:46.34 in the 200 meter freestyle at the US Olympic Swimming Trials in Omaha, Nebraska.

 2020 Summer Olympics

 At the 2020 Summer Olympics in Tokyo, Japan, Seliskar competed in the prelims of the 4x200 meter freestyle relay along with Blake Pieroni, Patrick Callan, and Drew Kibler.
 Together they finished in fifth place and advanced the relay to the final.
 In the final, the relay finished fourth overall, not winning an Olympic medal.

 2022: Retirement

-In March 2022, SwimSwam and Swimming World conferred on Seliskar a permanent retirement from competitive swimming, with no perceptible return to competitions in the future.
+In March 2022, Seliskar announced his retirement from competitive swimming.

+Post-professional swimming

+Following his departure from competitive swimming, Seliskar became a business analyst at McKinsey & Company in April 2022.